jonathan-vella/sov-cloud-brain-trek/docs/level-200/azure-local-deep-dive-knowledge-check.md

 - You have excellent understanding of Azure Local advanced architecture
 - Ready for production deployment design and implementation responsibilities
 - Qualified for lead architect or senior implementation roles
-- Consider pursuing Azure Stack HCI certifications
+- Consider pursuing Azure Local certifications

 **7-8 correct (70-80%):** ✅ **Good - Competent**